surferjeff/sewer/sewer/ReadMe.txt

 sewer is an out-of-process (EXE) erlang port server.
 It is a thin wrapper around the around sewerlib.
 It just loads the sewerlib dll and calls ExeMain().

+Also, the erlang source files live in this directory.